Noreena Hertz: Advisory roles, trusteeships

-Hertz acts in an advisory capacity for "major multinational corporations, CEOs, NGOs and politicians, as well as start-up companies, and sits on various corporate and charitable boards."
-She is a member of the Inclusive Capitalism Task Force, chaired by Dominic Barton, Global Managing Director of McKinsey & Company.
-She is also an advisor to the Centre for the Analysis of Social Media and a Trustee of the Institute for Public Policy Research.
-In May 2014 Hertz joined the board of Warner Music Group.
+Hertz acts in an advisory capacity for major multinational corporations, CEOs, NGOs, and politicians, and sits on various corporate and charitable boards.
+She is a former member of the Inclusive Capitalism Task Force and served as an Advisory Board Member to Citigroup's Politics and Economics Global Advisory Board (2007–08).
+She is also a former Trustee of the Institute for Public Policy Research (2010–15).
+Hertz currently serves as a Non-Executive Director on the boards of Warner Music Group (since 2014), Workhuman (since 2022), and Mattel (since 2023).

 Personal life

 Hertz is married to Danny Cohen, the former Director of BBC Television.
-They were married in 2012 at the Bevis Marks Synagogue in the City of London.
-The ceremony was conducted by Lord Sacks, the Chief Rabbi, and attended by guests including Rachel Weisz, Nigella Lawson and Charles Saatchi.
-She lives with her husband in Primrose Hill, London.
+They were married in 2012 at the Bevis Marks Synagogue in the City of London in a ceremony conducted by Lord Sacks, the Chief Rabbi.
+They live in Primrose Hill, London.